 One thing that separates Mormons from other Christians is that Mormons believe God continues to speak, directly, to representatives on earth in modern times.
 These representatives are called prophets.
 Just as the people in the Bible were led by Noah, Moses, and John the Baptist, Mormons are led by living prophets who continue to write scripture stories in our day.

-The prophet that led the Mormon Church in 2008 was President Gordon B. Hinckley, and he was scheduled to visit our university on the week that Rashel and I were to be married.
+The head prophet that led the Mormon Church in 2008 was President Gordon B. Hinckley, and he was scheduled to visit our university on the week that Rashel and I were to be married.

 In 2008, Gordon B. Hinckley, was considered to be the official representative of God by members of the Church of Jesus Christ of Latter-day Saints.
 He was, in modern times, what Noah was in ancient times.

 Another difference between Mormons and other Christian denominations is that Mormons believe that, for a marriage to be authorized by God, the couple must get married on Church property, inside a Mormon temple.
 This is because of a separation that exists between Church and State: